ameyayeg/eat-the-strip/content/blogs/3cents-resto-cafe.md

 ![The fava beans were cooked with a special sauce, lemon and topped with olive oil and served in a traditional stone bowl](/uploads/img_3100.jpeg "3cents Resto & Cafe fava bean")

 “It hurts so good,” Matt said of the temperature.
 Kapil tried to get bits of onion, beans and chillies in each scoop of his tandoori naan.
-It’s kind of like guacamole, where “you want to scoop up all the good bits,” he said.
+It’s kind of like guacamole, where “you want to scoop up all the good bits,” he added.

-We took sips of chai between, using a saffron-infused sugar stick to sweeten the tea.
+We took sips of chai between bites, using a saffron-infused sugar stick to sweeten the tea.
 Faisal told us about the Egyptian and Yemeni origins of the food, while patrons sipped their tea and chatted away.

 In total, our meal cost us around $50.
 We left already dreaming about our next meal at the cafe.
 Perhaps a breakfast, sipping cappuccino and digging into spicy liver.